Before starting any building works you might need to get either planning permission or building regulations approval, or both.

 - Home improvements like a new boiler, radiators, bathroom, fuse box, electric, windows, doors, and roofing.

 You should get approval before you start work otherwise you may have to fix any issues we find at your own expense.
+For further information please see our guidance note on controllable work.

 You’ll probably need planning permission if you want to: